STIXProject/java-stix/README.md

     git submodule init
     git submodule update

+When the Buildscript first runs it will also patch the CybOX so that the JAXB2 Simple Document Object Model can be generated.
+Once patched, it will remained patched locally.
+If the Buildscript fails to retrieve the schemas, you will need to patch the schemas by hand from the command-line.
+The patch file, `cybox_object_archive_object_patch` is in  the root of the project.
+NetBeans can apply patches via `Team` -> `Patches` -> `Apply Diff Patch`.

 ### Handling schema updates

 Any time you see that the schemas project has been modified (when